Are your customers happy?

 While we like to focus on a set of measurable key touchpoints throughout the customer journey, the reality is more of an ongoing experience happening between those times.
 This fluid, ongoing relationship is where businesses often miss the mark and where experience gaps tend to arise.

-And just because your NPS scores and other are high, doesn’t mean there aren’t areas for improvement.
+And just because your NPS scores and other customer success metrics are high, doesn’t mean there aren’t areas for improvement.
 Here are a few different gap types you may find in your own business.

 Different types of customer experience gaps